 As you will know, as a previous cataract patient, you can choose the provider/hospital you would like to receive your treatment at.
 If you choose SpaMedica as your provider please let your optician know which of our hospitals is most convenient for you.

 You will need to let your optician or GP know which healthcare provider and hospital you would like to go to and they will then send a referral to your chosen provider.
 You should hear back from your provider within two to three weeks following your referral.

 Your chosen hospital/provider will contact you by phoning or sending a letter to book an appointment.
-Our SpaMedica Referrals team calls each of our patients within 24 hours of us receiving your referral.
+Our SpaMedica Referrals team calls each of our patients within 2 to 3 days of us receiving your referral.
 We talk through the next steps with you, answer any questions you may have and you choose an appointment date to suit you.

 You will receive written confirmation of your appointment date and information on the YAG Capsulotomy treatment.
 SpaMedica provides a comprehensive patient information booklet on YAG Capsulotomy, which includes what you can expect at each stage of your patient journey.
 You can download a copy of this booklet by clicking here.

 The purpose of your first appointment at the hospital is to run a thorough check on your eyes to confirm that YAG Capsulotomy is the best treatment for you.
 Several eye tests will be conducted, with your appointment lasting about 1 to 1.5 hours (which includes about 30 to 40 minutes to allow your pupils to dilate – see ‘part 4’ below).